cxxii/bank-tech-test/README.md

 ### Installing

-To install Auto-GPT, follow these steps:
+To install the bank tech test, follow these steps:

 1. Make sure you have the prerequisites listed above, if not, install/get them